Cyber4All/playbook/Ops/Ops-lessons-2022/AWS.md

 - Abstracted version of cloudwatch events
 - Allows users to create rules that initiate events that trigger a target it has set in that rule
 - Eventbus is a collection of rules that triggers targets
-- In eventbus an event has an rule and a target
+- In Eventbus rules are apart of a collection such that:
-  - Whenever the rule is matched, the target is initiated
+  - When an event comes to the eventbus, the first matching rule triggers that it and initiate the actions for that rule

 SecurEd Use Cases:
 - Trigger all scheduled tasks in ECS